What Are the Best CRMs for Consultants? (And Which One to Avoid)

 2. You choose a CRM and possibly even start implementing it, but you don’t use it.
 It becomes another of the good intentions that never made a meaningful difference in your business results.

-How can a CRM help my consulting business grow?
+How can a consulting CRM help my consulting business grow?

 CRM evaluation criteria: What makes a CRM good for consultants?

 As an independent consultant, it’s common that business development isn’t your first priority.
-And, that might be an understatement.
+And that might be an understatement.
 If you’re like many independent consultants, you feel inadequate and resistant to business development.
-A CRM tool can help reduce the friction for you, and help you break down your business development activities into bite-sized steps.
+A CRM can help overcome this resistance.
+Specifically, a CRM for professional services can help reduce this friction for you and help you break down your business development activities into bite-sized steps.

-There are 9 key criteria to consider as you’re evaluating a CRM for your consulting business:
+There are nine (9) key criteria to consider as you’re evaluating a CRM for your consulting business:

 1. Ease of use